Dora Tamana: Federation of South African Women (FEDSAW)

 It was through Ray Alexander, one of the founders of FEDSAW, in the CPSA where Dora Tamana was able to fully become involved in the anti-apartheid movement.
 She took a leadership role in the anti-pass movement in 1953, and in 1954 became National Secretary of the Federation of South African Women (FEDSAW).
 One of her first memorable actions in this role was giving the inaugural conference speech.
 FEDSAW had international relationships with the WIDF, which allowed her to go to the World Congress of Mothers in Lausanne, Switzerland in 1955.
+Although Tamana's work was vital, she is not inherently recognized as a founding member of FEDSAW in many major sources, she is instead noticed as a fundamental organizer, especially in terms of social class workers.

 World Congress of Mothers 1955

 The Federation of South African Women chose two delegates to attend the Congress of Mothers organized by the Women's International Democratic Federation (WIDF) in 1955.
 Dora Tamana accompanies fellow delegate and founder of FEDSAW, Lilian Ngoyi to the Congress.
 The journey to the Congress of Mothers was not easy.
 Neither she nor Ngoyi had official passports since it was hard for women associated within this work to obtain one.
 Tamana and Ngoyi stowed away on a boat leaving Cape Town for Britain under false identities.
 They had constant anxiety during their entire trip as they were often stopped and asked for papers.
-They would lie and say that they are accompanying their husbands for bible classes in London.
+They would lie and say that they are accompanying their husbands for bible classes in London, and went under alias identities; specifically, "white names."
 Lausanne was their primary destination but the two FEDSAW delegates were able to travel together to other locations like Germany, Switzerland, Romania, China, and Russia.
 Traveling to other places enables the two to immerse themselves in leftist discourse.
-But in 1955, after attending the World Congress of Mothers in Switzerland with Lillian Ngoyi, she was banned by the South African government from attending political meetings.
+But in 1955, after attending the World Congress of Mothers in Switzerland with Lillian Ngoyi, she was banned by the South African government from attending political meetings for five years.

+Relationship with Lilian Ngoyi

+Dora Tamana's relationship with Lilian Ngoyi reflected an aligned partnership within the Federation of South African Women that worked endlessly to bridge communities, and national leadership.
+While Ngoyi maintained a prominent public figure imagery, Tamana's labor was deeply rooted into community-level organizing, making these two women quite complementary for one another.
+Both had a large emphasis on the political significance of both caregiving and a domestic life, framing vital issues such as food insecurities, housing and childcare as central topics of resistance.
+Their partnered involvement in an international forum situated Black South African women within global anti-colonial and leftist movements.